enkidevs/curriculum/python/python-core/classes-i/class-keywords.md

 ## Practice

-What do classes, variables, lists in python have in common?
+What do classes, variables, and lists have in common in Python?

 They are all:
 ```plain-text